- A heatwave has produced record summer highs in Norway’s Svalbard, home to the Svalbard Global Seed Vault.

 The heat is on

 Between 2071 and 2100, average temperatures throughout the archipelago will increase by between 7-10℃, the report predicts, shortening the snow season and causing loss of near-surface permafrost.

-What’s happening in Svalbard is symptomatic of wider changes impacting the Arctic expanse, which is warming twice as fast as the rest of the planet.
+What’s happening in Svalbard, where the Doomsday Vault is located, is symptomatic of wider changes impacting the Arctic expanse, which is warming twice as fast as the rest of the planet.
 Parts of the Canadian Arctic are thawing 70 years earlier than predicted, scientists from the University of Alaska Fairbanks found, a sign that climate change could be happening faster than first thought.

 As warmer-than-average summers destabilize permafrost, much of which has lain frozen for millennia, methane and other gases trapped in the ice could be released at scale, accelerating climate change.
 In turn, warmer temperatures would lead to further permafrost loss.